alirezakazemipour/DDPG-HER/README.md

 # DDPG + HER
-Implementation of the Deep Deterministic Policy Gradient with Hindsight Experience Replay Extension on mujoco robotic FetchPickAndPlace environment.
+Implementation of the Deep Deterministic Policy Gradient with Hindsight Experience Replay Extension on the MuJoCo's robotic FetchPickAndPlace environment.
 > Visit [vanilla_DDPG](https://github.com/alirezakazemipour/DDPG-her/tree/vanilla_DDPG) branch for the implementation **without the HER extention**.

 ## Dependencies